-- The challenge related to companion animals is to offer veterinarians and animal owners medicines, vaccines, health products and a petfood range tailored to carnivores (in keeping with the animals’ needs) and that prolong the lives of animals and improve their quality of life.
-This in turn contributes to the improved well-being of the owners and is of particular benefit to people who live alone.
+As far as companion animals are concerned, we are working hard to offer veterinarians and animal owners medicines, vaccines, health products and a range of foods adapted to the carnivorous diet (respecting the needs of animals) that help extend the life span of animals and improve their quality of life.
+This, in turn, contributes to the improved well-being of the owners and is of particular benefit to people who live alone.

-To reduce exposure to this risk, and in compliance with the regulations of each country, Virbac meets the highest applicable quality-safety-efficacy standards, particularly essential for the purpose of obtaining a Marketing authorization (MA) for products.
-These standards involve every stage in the product life cycle, meaning before they are marketed and after they are placed on the market.
+In compliance with the regulations of each country, Virbac meets the highest applicable quality-security-efficiency standards required, particularly to obtain MA for its products.
+These standards cover every stage of the product life cycle, meaning before they are marketed and after they are placed on the market.

-The Group’s key commitments aim at maintaining a high level of product and service quality through a “right first time” approach to reducing waste and destruction throughout the manufacturing process.
+Through our product quality policy, we are committed to maintaining a high level of product and service quality in a right first time approach to reduce waste and destruction throughout the manufacturing process.

 Pre-development and development phases